 Paleo King Cake from Predominantly Paleo ~ gluten free, grain free, dairy free, refined sugar free, vegetarian

-Jennifer is the author of Down South Paleo: Delectable Southern Recipes Adapted for Gluten-Free, Paleo Eaters; Paleo Kids Cookbook for a Lifetime of Healthy Eating: Transition Your Little Ones to Grain-, Gluten-, and Allergy-Free Food with Family-Friendly Meals They Will Love; and co-author of The New Yiddish Kitchen: Gluten-Free and Paleo Recipes for the Holidays and Every Day.
+Jennifer is the author of Down South Paleo; Paleo Kids Cookbook for a Lifetime of Healthy Eating; and Paleo Cooking with Your Instant Pot; and co-author of The New Yiddish Kitchen: Gluten-Free and Paleo Recipes for the Holidays and Every Day.

 You will also find lovely King Cake recipes from some of your favorite gluten-free companies: